 Ensures good consumer experience

-There is no better way of perceiving a positive response to your initiative in installing an API, than seeing increased orders values, and greater customer affinity with using its application.
-Few are more easy to appreciate that seeing PPS in action.
+There is no better way of perceiving a positive response to your initiative in installing an API, than seeing increased order values, and greater customer affinity with using its application.
+Few are more easy to appreciate than seeing hyper-personalisation in action.

 Reduces the risk of failure